What is debt consolidation and what has it got to do with refinancing?

 A lower interest rate might be appealing, but have you thought about how the length of the new loan compares to your current debts?
 Extending the repayment period can help lower monthly payments, but it’ll more than likely result in more interest repayments over the life of the loan.
 Make sure you choose a term that aligns with your financial goals and capabilities.

-Increased loan-to-value ratio (LVR)
+Increased loan to value ratio (LVR)

 When you add more debt to your home loan, you’re essentially increasing the amount you owe on your mortgage.
-In turn, this is likely to affect your loan-to-value ratio (LVR) and the equity you have in your home.
+In turn, this is likely to affect your loan to value ratio (LVR) and the equity you have in your home.
 If consolidating your debts into your mortgage pushes your LVR above 80%, you might need to pay lender’s mortgage insurance (LMI) to be able to refinance.
 This can be a significant expense, so make sure you compare this cost against the potential savings.

 Increased risk